citizenkanineapp/citizenkanineapp/danraskin_code_review.md

 ## Citizen Kanine App Code samples
 ### Project Overview
-I am submitting several segments of code to review that demonstrate the range of my contributions production business application.
-The Citizen Kanine web app is a custom business application built in three phases.
+I am submitting several segments of code to review that demonstrate the range of my contributions to a production business application.
+The Citizen Kanine app is a custom web application built in three phases.
 - In the first phase, a team of five (myself included) scoped, designed, and developed the application as a viable business product.
 - In the second phase, I worked with a colleague to expand key features of the application and take it into a live production environment.
 The two features we worked on were integration with the Intuit Quickbooks API, and an interactive maps view.
 - In the third phase, I have maintained the application and provided additional feature improvements as the sole developer